Life after cancer treatment

 Going back to work

 If your career is an important part of your life, going back to work as soon as you are physically able is one way to return stability to your life.
 If treatment has made you unable to go back to your previous job, look into rehabilitation and retraining programs in your community.

 When you do go back to work you may find that relationships with co-workers have changed.
 You may feel “back to your old self,” but they may not be as comfortable around you as they were before.
 Some may act like you didn’t have cancer, and not talk about that part of your life.
 Or, they may see that you look well and are able to function and underestimate the seriousness of what you’ve been through.
 Co-workers may be unsure of what to do or say or may try to protect your feelings.
 For more information on this topic, please see our document called When Someone You Work With Has Cancer.

 Questions about future employment and health insurance may also come up.
 There are resources available to help answer these questions.
 Organizations like the Job Accommodation Network, the National Coalition for Cancer Survivorship, and the Patient Advocate Foundation provide much-needed resources for cancer survivors.

 If you feel you have been discriminated against, either on the job or in dealing with insurance, find out about state laws where you live and the Americans with Disabilities Act.
 Many people are able to keep their jobs during cancer treatment through the provisions of this law.
 Others may need help with time off from work, which the Family and Medical Leave Act can make easier for some people.

-See the “To learn more” section to get more information, as well as phone numbers and Web site addresses for these organizations and others that offer valuable services for people affected by cancer.
+See the “To learn more” section to get more information on workplace issues, as well as phone numbers and web addresses for these organizations and others that offer valuable services to people affected by cancer.